 Ventilation systems: ENERGY STAR certified homes must employ whole-house ventilation systems.
 This means that the system must use a mechanical process to draw outside air into the house to maintain air quality inside the home.
 In addition, the intake vent must be clear of all obstructions and contaminants that could pollute the air source.
 Also, screens must be placed over all intake vents to guard against the intrusion of small animals and rodents.

 The costs of installing ENERGY STAR HVAC systems in your home may cost a little more, but you will recoup the higher expenditure in the long run.
-For more expert advice about ENERGY STAR systems and other issues related to home comfort, contact Stack Heating and Cooling.
+For more expert advice about ENERGY STAR systems and other issues related to home comfort, contact Stack Heating, Cooling, Plumbing and Electric.

 Our goal is to help educate our customers in Cleveland, Ohio about energy and home comfort issues (specific to HVAC systems).
 For more information about HVAC systems and other HVAC topics, download our free Home Comfort Resource guide.